jhpyle/docassemble/_docs/logic.md

 stored in the `user_global` object, and information that is temporary is stored in the `user` object.

-Note that the interview author only uses the object `user` when writing [`question`]s that refer to characteristics of the user.
+Note that the interview developer only uses the object `user` when writing [`question`]s that refer to characteristics of the user.
 The following [`code`] blocks assert that information about the `user`'s name and age should by defined by reference to attributes of the